 This is tricky.
 Pure Android is pretty lean, with its completely customizable underpinnings intact.
 But, certain OEMs (*cough* Samsung, LG, Xiaomi *cough*) add their own skins to Android to stand apart from the crowd.
 The point is, these skins and lack of optimization on OEMs’ part are two of the biggest reasons that some devices stutter more frequently than others.

 Case in point?
 The Google Pixel and OnePlus 3 from last year, to this day, perform almost as good as they did on Day 1, all thanks to their close-to-stock ROM and under-the-hood optimizations.
 Even older devices from the Nexus line, Motorola, and Sony (to an extent) have been revered for aging on par with expectations over the years.

 Honestly, it wouldn’t take a moment for me to put a lion’s share of the blame on Samsung for this Android myth.
 Samsung devices surely are feature-packed to the brim, but most often than not, they are plagued with slow-downs over time.
-The Samsung Galaxy S8 seems to have improved on this front with a cleaner non-Touchwiz Android ROM.
+With the Galaxy S9, Samsung seems to have improved on this front with a cleaner non-Touchwiz Android ROM now branded as Samsung Experience UI.
 We will have to wait and watch.
 In a perfect world, however, we shall be able to pocket a top notch device from any of the Android OEMs with an almost stock, svelte Android interface.

 Google Play Edition devices, iteration 2, anyone?

 3. Android is not a User-Friendly OS.
 It is meant for the Geeks